Anomaly detection

 Start with medium sensitivity and adjust based on your experience.
 If you receive too many false positives, lower the sensitivity or increase the minimum cost threshold.

-Investigating Anomalies
+Investigating anomalies

 When an anomaly appears, follow this workflow: